czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 FACT: About two thirds of life insurance companies’ income comes from the premiums paid by their policy-holders and about one-fourth from earnings on their investments

-LESSON: Moral Hazard - with insurance, more damanges can be tolerated by buyers, how to determine premium?
+**LESSON**: Moral Hazard - with insurance, more damanges can be tolerated by buyers, how to determine premium?

-LESSON: Adverse Selection - incidence of disease X doesn't factor in likelihood of happening under certain situations
+**LESSON**: Adverse Selection - incidence of disease X doesn't factor in likelihood of happening under certain situations

 MISTAKE: force banks to all have deposit insurance, people didn't care about whether companie's policies were reckless, lost the incentive to leave, thus savings and loan associations lost a lot of money

 Insurance is about risk, not fault, forcing everyone to have same insurance charge would raise overall price.

 FEMA encourages risk taking, paid for by taxpayers

-------------PROBLEMS OF TIME AND RISK------------------
+## PROBLEMS OF TIME AND RISK

-LESSON: not all rewards are paid in time when they are finished (shoe shining vs oil) RISK VS UNCERTAINTY circulation of $ decline, slows economy
+**LESSON**: not all rewards are paid in time when they are finished (shoe shining vs oil) RISK VS UNCERTAINTY circulation of $ decline, slows economy

-LESSON: In general, wherever A pays a low cost to impose high costs on B through delay, then A can either extort money from B or thwart B’s activities that A does not like, or some combination of the two.
+**LESSON**: In general, wherever A pays a low cost to impose high costs on B through delay, then A can either extort money from B or thwart B’s activities that A does not like, or some combination of the two.

 EXAMPLE: environm. report, little cost but imposes big delays that can ruin a project

-LESSON: Time is money, against political risk
+**LESSON**: Time is money, against political risk

 WHAT A QUOTE: "what things cost in the past is history, what the supply and demand today is economics"